Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Someone who abuses Xanax can develop a tolerance quickly, meaning they need to increase their dose to get the desired effects.
-This can lead to a physical dependence forming, which if left unchecked can develop into an addiction.
-Someone with a severe Xanax addiction can need up to thirty pills a day and is at high risk of overdose.
+This can lead to physical dependence forming, which if left unchecked can develop into an addiction.
+Someone with a severe Xanax addiction can need up to thirty pills a day which can cost a considerable amount.

 Like most forms of addiction, a person with a Xanax use disorder will be diagnosed by a licensed professional using the 11 criteria of addiction, as outlined in the DSM-5.
 Some of these criteria include: